 Fitts believes that Tulane’s collaborative spirit extends far beyond the physical boundaries of its campuses.
 Tulane’s location in New Orleans enhances its vitality, innovation, creativity, and diversity.
 Likewise, New Orleans has a richer past and brighter future as home to a major national research university like Tulane.
 As the largest private employer in Louisiana, Tulane has a $3 billion economic impact in the region, supporting more than 19,000 total jobs statewide – 14,000 in New Orleans alone.
 Visiting families, alumni, patients, and students attract $312 million in annual spending.

 Recognizing that the fates of Tulane and New Orleans are inextricably linked, Fitts has worked to ensure that Tulane will benefit from a secure and robust financial future.
 Upon arriving, Fitts conducted an operational review and restructured the university’s budget, balancing the university’s budget for fiscal 2017.
 He also oversaw the university’s transition to a responsibility-centered management financial model.
 Through today, fiscal 2021, Tulane continues to achieve positive operating margins each year – a sustained, positive financial record unmatched in prior decades.
+According to Forbes, “Among top-tier colleges, few have improved in financial strength as much as New Orleans’ Tulane University… In the last five years, its financial grade rose from a B to an A-minus.”
 Through the Only the Audacious campaign, launched in 2017, $1.3 billion has been raised – breaking all school records, meeting the campaign’s goal, and almost doubling the university’s endowment in a five-year period, from just over $1 billion to about $2 billion today.
 The performance of Tulane’s endowment also consistently ranks in the top quartile of all universities nationwide.

 At Tulane, Fitts also holds the position of Judge René H. Himel Professor of Law at the law school.
 He is the current President of the Louisiana Association of Independent Colleges and Universities and serves as Vice-Chair of the American Athletic Conference.
 Prior to coming to Tulane, Fitts served 14 years as dean of the University of Pennsylvania Law School, where he was also the Bernard G. Segal Professor of Law.
 As dean of Penn Law, Fitts was recognized for greatly expanding the school’s offerings in interdisciplinary education.
 He presided over a quadrupling of the school’s endowment, a more than 40 percent increase in the size of the faculty, and a doubling of all forms of student financial aid.
 He oversaw the rebuilding or renovation of the entire law campus.
 Penn Law’s Board of Overseers named a faculty chair, a scholarship, and an auditorium at the school in his honor.